design-juspay/Blend-v1/memory-bank/activeContext.md

 - Styled components should use the proper typing for theme props
 - Use modern React patterns (hooks, functional components)
 - Maintain consistent code style throughout the codebase
 - Performance considerations should be documented
+- Apply DRY principles to reduce repetition
+- Prefer self-documenting code over verbose comments